Standard mHFD NASH Model

 Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 Non-alcoholic steatohepatitis (NASH) is a hepatic manifestation of metabolic syndrome that can progress to liver cirrhosis.
 It afflicts as many as 12% of indiviuals in the U.S. and is a leading reason for liver transplants.

-We have established a NASH animal model with higher face validity qualities and that we believe is more clinically translatable than other popular models .
+Melior has established a NASH animal model with higher face validity qualities and that we believe is more clinically translatable than other popular models .
 Our NASH model exhibits pronounced obesity, dyslipidemia, insulin resistance, accompanied by liver steatosis, inflammation, fibrosis and hepatic triglyceride content .
 In this way, we believe that this model closely mimics most features of human NASH and may represent the most relevant rodent model of NASH.

 Importantly, we have validated this model with the PPAR alpha agonist fenofibrate, and the clinical proven NASH candidate, obeticholic acid (OCA; an FXR agonist).